Train

 Recommendations relating to training and developing registered nurses working in social care

 • DHSC and partners (including ICSs) should develop and implement a career framework for registered nurses working in adult social care (2025 scoping with five-year plan): this should be aligned with a clear pay structure equivalent to comparable roles in the NHS and include the use of apprenticeships to develop nurse specialists, nursing educators, consultants and advanced practice roles, maximising opportunities to support people to be well at home and reducing the need for admission to acute care.
-A strategy should be developed in partnership with DHSC to improve and fund continuous professional development and supervision to grow and develop the workforce.
+A strategy should be developed in partnership with DHSC to improve and fund continuous professional development and clinical supervision to grow and develop the workforce.

 • DHSC should encourage employers to develop employer-funded preceptorship programmes for newly registered nurses and nursing associates transitioning into their roles (2025, ongoing): preceptorship programmes should be alongside regular clinical supervision with clear channels for raising concerns.
 They should continue to offer some funding to support.
 (Five-year programme.)